Jay: I think Shane Black did some rewrites on [Theodore Rex].

 - Saving Private Ryan has a scene that also feels like this trope.
 The squad regroups with an American unit in a building, only to have a wall collapse, revealing German soldiers occupying an adjacent room, resulting in a standoff.
 Captain Hamill (Ted Danson) and one of his men show up with Thompsons unnoticed and shoot all the German soldiers, ending the standoff.

 - Happens in Casino Royale (2006), when Bond is being tortured by Le Chiffre for information.
 Bond points out that he will never give up the information, and Le Chiffre can't kill him without it, so he decides to castrate Bond.
-Armed men enter and kill Le Chiffre.
+Before he can do so, armed men (working for the Nebulous Evil Organization that Le Chiffre would have gladly snitched on to MI6 as a Plan B out of his situation) enter and kill Le Chiffre and his henchmen.

 - Used in Raymond Chandler's Philip Marlowe novels, naturally.
 Even lampshaded viciously in The Lady in the Lake when Marlowe confronts a character and they pull a pistol: